Your baby needs

 At four months, your baby will achieve a range of physical, social, and cognitive milestones.
 Their growth this month highlights their increased coordination and curiosity.

-At four months, your baby’s feeding routine becomes more predictable.
-You may notice that they are more responsive during feeds.
-Their ability to latch and take in milk improves.
+At four months, your baby’s breastfeeding routine becomes more predictable.
+You may notice that they are more responsive during feeds, with improved latching and better milk intake.

 Breastfeeding: